paperjs/jsdoc/README.txt

 This is the source code for JsDoc Toolkit, an automatic documentation generation tool for JavaScript.
-It is written in JavaScript and is run from a command line (or terminal) using the Java and Mozilla's Rhino JavaScript runtime engine.
+It is written in JavaScript and is run from a command line (or terminal) using Java and Mozilla's Rhino JavaScript runtime engine.

 Using this tool you can automatically turn JavaDoc-like comments in